moccu/picnic/README.md

 The initialize command wires two commands to the context to open and close the overlay(s).
 The events to trigger those commands are &#x27;overlay:open&#x27; and &#x27;overlay:close&#x27;.

+This initialize command offers the possebility, when executing this command more than once, the initialization process itself is performed only once.
+So there are no duplicate wirings for the &#x27;overlay:open&#x27;- or &#x27;overlay:close&#x27;-event.

 `import Overlay from 'picnic/overlay/commands/Initialize'`